Comprehensive Care for Fetal Heart Defects

 - Comprehensive care.
 We offer advanced care before, during and after pregnancy, from diagnosis through delivery planning.
 This includes preparing, educating and supporting expectant families.

 - Team approach to care.
 Our fetal heart specialists work together with parents, referring providers and a multidisciplinary team of some of the top experts to develop a customized care plan for each family.

 - Expert heart surgery care after birth.
 Your child is also in good hands after birth, with some of the world’s most renowned pediatric heart surgeons on our team.

 - Our Cardiac Catheterization and Intervention Program uses innovative minimally invasive procedures to diagnose and treat complex heart conditions without open surgery.
 The hybrid cardiac catheterization suite lets doctors perform heart and other procedures under the same anesthesia, reducing the risk of complications.

 - Special Delivery Unit.
 This special unit is available through the Cincinnati Children’s Fetal Care Center in certain circumstances for healthy expecting moms whose babies face complex conditions.
 It allows our heart specialists to provide prompt, high-level care when the baby is born, while keeping mom and baby close together.

 - Focus on Mental Wellbeing.
-We offer support from psychologists and social workers to women and their partners from the time of fetal heart diagnosis, throughout pregnancy and after birth.
+Through our Heart and Mind Wellbeing Center, we offer support from psychologists and social workers to women and their partners from the time of fetal heart diagnosis, throughout pregnancy and after birth.

 - Services for out-of-town families.
 The Fetal Heart Program treats families from around the world and has concierge services in place for families who come from out of town.